AndyJChen24/homeworkdemo/README.md

-# Quiz
+# Work Day Schdueler

-This program will generate a list of question for the user to answer.
-There will be 4 answers and user can select 1 and the next question will replace the current question on screen.
-The user has 60 seconds to answer all questions.
-If user answer a question wrong timer will subtract 10 seconds.
-Once the quiz is complete user and put onto the scoreboard.
-A link to the score board will be place on the upper left hand side.
+This program creates a simple work day scheduler that display the current date on top of the page.
+This scheduler will have a time block that allow user to edit and save what they plan to do on that day and time onto the page.
+The saved text will persist even on page refresh.

 ## Getting Started

-Click any multiple choice answer to view next question.
+Click any text box and type any plans onto the page.
+Click the lock button next to the text box you wish to save.

 ### Prerequisites